Apply For Merit-Based Scholarships at Shawnee State

 1. Apply for admission to Shawnee State.
 Your application for admission will be used as your scholarship application.

-3. Send your current high school transcript with grade point average to our Office of Admission.
+2. Send your ACT/SAT score* and current high school transcript with grade point average to our Office of Admission.

 Need help or have questions?
 Call (740) 351-4778 to get started.